timescale/docs/promscale/about-promscale.md

 It's built on the robust and high-performance foundation of PostgreSQL and TimescaleDB.
-It has native support for Prometheus metrics and OpenTelemetry traces as well as many other formats like StatsD, Jaeger and Zipkin through the OpenTelemetry Collector and is [100% PromQL compliant](promlabs-test).
+It has native support for Prometheus metrics and OpenTelemetry traces as well as many other formats like StatsD, Jaeger and Zipkin through the OpenTelemetry Collector and is [100% PromQL compliant][promlabs-test].
 It's full SQL capabilities enable developers to correlate metrics, traces and also business data to derive new valuable insights not possible when data is siloed in different systems.
 It easily integrates with Grafana and Jaeger for